Mary1270/vigil/LESSONS_LEARNED.md

 CONFIRMED and REJECTED deltas). `DisputePanel` and the full three-contract wiring are treated as live-verified only, per §4 below, which is the authoritative proof for the portal submission regardless.

+One more Direct-Mode-only behavior, found getting the reputation-loop tests green: `direct_vm.mock_llm(pattern, response)` auto-parses a JSON-shaped mocked string and delivers a Python `dict` to `gl.nondet.exec_prompt`'s caller, instead of the raw string real GenVM always returns (confirmed live on Studio, §4 below — every `exec_prompt` call there returned a string, which `_extract_json_object` then stripped and parsed). `_extract_json_object` in `claim_verifier.py` and `dispute_panel.py` was made defensive to accept either type (`if isinstance(text, dict): return json.dumps(text)`), purely additive and never exercised on real GenVM, where this function only ever receives a string. **This does mean the repo's contract source is now one small, backward-compatible line different from the exact bytes already deployed live at the addresses in the README** — the live deployment was verified before this line existed and remains valid; only a future redeployment would pick up this defensive tweak.